 Who: I was born at Chicago’s Mt.
 Sinai Hospital a week before the worst blizzard the city has ever seen.
 This can hardly be considered a coincidence.
-Since then, I’ve lived in Gage Park, Marquette Park, Oak Lawn, Evanston, Rogers Park, Bloomingdale (what?), Chinatown, Printer’s Row, Forest Glen, and River Forest where I currently reside with my wife, two kids, and a big brown dog in a crumbling Tudor previously inhabited by feral animals.
+Since then, I’ve lived in Gage Park, Marquette Park, Oak Lawn, Evanston, Rogers Park, Bloomingdale (what?), Chinatown, Printer’s Row, Forest Glen, and River Forest where I currently reside with my wife and two kids in a crumbling Tudor previously inhabited by feral animals.

 I won my first guitar after a hot streak at the craps table at Vegas Night at the now-defunct Lourdes High School when I was seven years old.
 I have been a professional musician since age thirteen and continue to work today in sessions and on stage as time permits.